 Be prepared.
 You’re going to need a lot of basil to make this delicious pesto sauce.
 Hopefully you’re lucky enough to have your own garden with fresh basil growing to spare.
-I don’t.
-In fact I only occasionally have a small basil plant growing on the windowsill in my small apartment.
-It’s never enough to make a hearty batch of pesto.

 How to Make Basil Pesto

 I love this Cuisinart Mini Prep Food Processor.
 It’s perfect for the job.
 A regular-sized food processor will work well for large batches, but can be too large for a smaller batch of pesto.
-I also really like the Cuisinart Smart Stick hand blender.
+I also really like the Cuisinart Smart Stick hand blender (pictured).
 The chopper attachment is perfect for making pesto.